 It's important to have a resume in place as well as to craft a compelling cover letter introducing yourself.
 You will want to always follow up when you send out inquiries and sound enthusiastic and respectful.
 You will also want to update your Linkedin account and sign up for Handshake (which Career Center can help you with).

-Visit during the Zoom drop-in hours between 10-2 Mon-Thursday or schedule a consultation by going to Career Center Monday-Thursday and the Career Center advisors will critique your resume as well as your cover letter.
-It is highly recommend that you take a career test offered through the Career Center website as well.
+During the Zoom drop-in hours between 10 a.m. -2 p.m.
+Monday-Thursday or by appointment, Career Center advisors will critique your resume as well as your cover letter.
+It is highly recommended that you take a career test offered through the Career Center website as well.

 You can simply email or call up places that interest you.
 Even if they don't have anything available at that time, they will be impressed by your initiative (and may remember it later).
 Don’t forget to search for potential leads through LinkedIn and Handshake.
 Employers are always thrilled to hear from Sonoma State students.
 Simply ask them if they sponsor or will consider sponsoring internships for undergraduate students.